readyready15728/misc/awakemud-notes.md

 - Paulie at Moe's Pub in Norfolk offers work.
 All of it is easy non-violent delivery.
 - Wayne Johnson at the Carolina Steakhouse in Norfolk offers work.
+- Wayne Johnson's runs seem to be very easy.
+They are against low-level Yakuza mobs.
 - Irwin Stevenson at Irwin Stevenson's in Norfolk offers work for less experienced runners.
+- Irwin Stevenson's run to save Itchy requires you to find an alley south of "A piece of roadway with a large sinkhole" on Pleasant Drive.
 - Mama June at Mama June's Kitchen in Norfolk offers work.
 - Yuk-Yuk is at Someplace Else in Tidewater.
 - Professor Rudmin can be found in the south of Wallops Island in Tidewater.